UltipaDocs

 DELETE n

-The [NODETACH] DELETE statement can only delete isolated nodes, if any node specified has connected edges, an error will be thrown, and no nodes will be deleted.
+The DELETE statement (without DETACH) can only delete isolated nodes.
+If any node specified has connected edges, an error will be thrown.

 Deleting Any Nodes